MaxPleaner/jobapps-web/README.md

 I eventually found the `ripl` gem and used it to build a [ruby_cli_skeleton](http://github.com/maxpleaner/ruby_cli_skeleton).
 I redid the jobapps program using this CLI skeleton and called it [job_tracker_cli](http://github.com/maxpleaner/job_tracker_cli).

 I then gave the project a third iteration, focusing on editable YAML files.
 This project is [jobapps](http://github.com/maxpleaner/jobapps).
-It still uses the ruby_cli_skeleton, but it focuses on using human-readable data serialization and text editors to work more productively.
+It still uses the `ruby_cli_skeleton`, but it focuses on using human-readable data serialization and text editors to work more productively.

 One morning I wanted to apply to jobs but thought it was time my jobapps project got a web interface.